KeyArgo/TerraTracer/README.md

 * **Pros**: Might mitigate individual method limitations.
 * **Cons**: No guarantee of improved accuracy in all scenarios.

-For everyday use, consider using the Spherical Model, while Vincenty's and Karney's Methods are suitable for professional applications.

 ## Installation

 ### Prerequisites